malic1tus/caesar-cipher/README.md

 -   Shift 4: Gdkkn Vnqkc
 -   And so on...

+### History Tracking:

+The program maintains a complete history of all operations, displaying:
+- Operation type (encrypt/decrypt)
+- Full input text
+- Full output text
+- Shift value used
+- Timestamp of operation

 ----------

 ## 📂 Project Structure

--   `caesar_cipher.py`: Contains the main code for encryption, decryption, and bruteforce functionality
+-   `caesar_cipher.py`: Main program file containing encryption, decryption, bruteforce, and history functionality
+-   `requirements.txt`: List of Python dependencies

 ----------